 Bellevue's Best Ideas Forum was a successful pilot of a new outreach technique conducted over the spring and summer.
 The online community forum let people share their thoughts on how Bellevue should grow over the next twenty years.
 The Best Ideas Campaign resulted in 126 ideas, 164 comments on ideas and 1,770 votes from 346 different people.
 Quality Neighborhoods, Improved Mobility and Economic Development were discussed most frequently.
 Notably, ten ideas for improved facilities for cyclists and pedestrians were entered, garnering a total of 134 votes.

 What do you value most in your community and neighborhood?

-Read the report here when a January 24, 2013 joint forum of Bellevue Boards and Commissions discussed the 2014 CPU and shared their visions for Bellevue's future.
+- At a January 24, 2013 joint forum, Bellevue boards and commissions discussed the comprehensive plan update and shared their visions for Bellevue's future.

-Read the report here when East Bellevue Community Council hosted a January 29, 2013, public event to discuss the 2014 CPU forresidents and stakeholders to share their visions for Bellevue's future.
+- The East Bellevue Community Council hosted a January 29, 2013 public event to discuss the update and for residents and stakeholders to share their visions for Bellevue's future.

 Milestones in Public Engagement

 ♦ Vision Workshop at Interlake High School, December 3, 2013